postsharp/Metalama.Samples/examples/change-tracking/change-tracking-4/README.md

 [!metalama-file TrackChangesAttribute.cs]

-Let's focus on the following part of the `BuildAspect` method at the moment.
+Let's focus on the following part of the `BuildAspect` method for the moment.

 [!metalama-file TrackChangesAttribute.cs from="BuildDictionary:Start" to="BuildDictionary:End"]

 First, the method introduces new fields into the type for each mutable field or automatic property using the <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> method.
 For details about this practice, see <xref:introducing-members>.

 Note that we are building the `introducedFields` dictionary, which maps the current-value field or property to the accepted-value field.
-This dictionary will be passed to <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> call as a _tag_.
+This dictionary will be passed to the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> call as a _tag_.
 The collection of tags is an anonymous object.
 For more details about this technique, see <xref:sharing-state-with-advice>.

 Lower in the `BuildAspect` method, we add the <xref:System.ComponentModel.IRevertibleChangeTracking> interface to the target type.
 We also pass the dictionary to the _tags_ parameter.